egeeeb/home_library/README.md

 # Home Library App

 - This pet project is designed to hold records of home libraries
-- It also scrapes [goodreads.com](https://www.goodreads.com) to get ratings
+- It also scrapes [goodreads.com](https://www.goodreads.com) to get ratings and genres
 - Finally it can produce following visualizations (see [Example Visualisations](#example-visualisations))